knathanieltucker/startupbook/startupbook/private/guides/users.md

 {{qt 'Paul Graham' 82}}

-TODO, this will need to be combined with Product into one page with subsections including:

-* Feedback
-* First users
-* Customer service
-* Retention
-* User interviews

 ## Who are your first users

 Ultimately it's going to be the innovators (2.5% of the curve) [1]